Rethinking insurance - how patient journeys can be digitised

 Meeting the users’ lifestyles

 A real-world example illustrates how valuable a digital health assistant can be in the everyday life of a customer: Let’s assume that shortly after getting up, a young mother discovers red spots on her child.
 She asks herself: What is this?
 Could it be infectious?
 Does my child have to stay at home or do we need to see a doctor?
-With a customer-centric app, insurance companies utilising the technology of XUND can provide help quickly and easily.
+With a customer-centric app, insurance companies utilizing the technology of XUND can provide help quickly and easily.
 With an evidence-based assessment based on scientific publications, the young mum is supported in making an informed decision for the health of her child.

-The underlying decision-making algorithms are the result of more than 2 years of research and development and based on 1.8 million medical publications at this time, all of which can be processed automatically using artificial intelligence (AI).
+The underlying decision-making algorithms are the result of more than 2 years of research and development and are based on 1.8 million medical publications at this time, all of which can be processed automatically using artificial intelligence (AI).
 A team of doctors further verifies this data qualitatively using reference literature and experience from many years of practice.

-The Medical Engine of XUND is the technological foundation for the digitalisation of any given patient journey and also provides insurers with valuable insights for building their own digital ecosystem of healthcare solutions.
+The Medical Engine of XUND is the technological foundation for the digitalization of any given patient journey and also provides insurers with valuable insights for building their own digital ecosystem of healthcare solutions.
 These insights are vital for customer-oriented products and can equip health insurers in the best possible way for the upcoming challenges of the digital age.